نوع مقاله : پژوهشی

 نویسندگان [English]

-Air pollution, especially the increase in the concentration of PM2.5 particles, has been raised as one of the major environmental challenges in recent years.
-Due to its specific geographical location, which is located in the path of the 120-day Sistan winds, along with the decrease in annual rainfall, Sistan and Baluchestan province provides ideal conditions for the formation and intensification of dust phenomena.
+In recent years, air pollution, especially the increase in the concentration of PM2.5 particles matter, has been raised as one of the significant environmental challenges.
+Due to its specific geographical location, which is located in the path of the 120-day Sistan winds, along with the decrease in annual rainfall, Sistan and Baluchestan province provides favorable conditions for the formation and intensification of dust phenomena.
 In this regard, teleconnections play an important role in climate change and, consequently, in air quality.
-The main objective of this research is to predict the impact of teleconnection indices on PM2.5 changes in Sistan and Baluchestan province using advanced machine learning models.
-For this purpose, meteorological data and PM2.5 concentrations were collected from Zahedan and Khash stations over two decades and combined with teleconnection indices.
-Then, using correlation analysis and feature selection methods, five machine learning models were evaluated to identify the best model for long-term forecasting.
-This study not only contributes to a better understanding of the complex relationships between climate variability and air quality, but also provides a practical tool for policymakers in air pollution management by providing a detailed analytical framework.
+The main objective of this research is to evaluate the impact of teleconnection indices on PM2.5 concentrations in Sistan and Baluchestan Province using advanced machine learning models.
+Therefore, meteorological data and PM2.5 concentrations were collected from Zahedan and Khash stations over two decades and combined with teleconnection indices.
+Then, using correlation analysis and feature selection methods, five machine learning models were evaluated to identify the best model for long-term estimating PM2.5 particulate matter concentrations was identified.
+The results of this research both led to a better understanding of the complex relationships between climate variability and air quality, by provided a detailed analytical framework, provided a practical tool for policymakers in air pollution management.

 Materials and Methods

-Research Methodology This study used a comprehensive multi-stage analytical framework in which meteorological data and PM2.5 particle concentration were collected from Zahedan and Khash stations during the period 2000 to 2021 and supplemented with NOAA Climate Prediction Center remote sensing index data.
-After performing careful data preprocessing including quality control, temporal synchronization, and missing data replacement, a dual analytical approach was implemented: first, Pearson correlation analysis was used to measure linear relationships between remote sensing indices and PM2.5 levels, and then the Boruta algorithm identified the most effective features at time lags of 0 to 6 months.
+This study used a comprehensive multi-stage analytical framework, and meteorological data and PM2.5 particle concentration were collected from Zahedan and Khash stations during the period 2000 to 2021 and supplemented with teleconnection index data from the NOAA Climate Prediction Center.
+After careful data preprocessing, which included quality control (checking for impossible or anomalous PM2.5 measurements and correcting or removing suspicious measurements), data temporal synchronization (matching PM2.5 data and remote linkage indices based on history to ensure the synchronization of independent and dependent measurements), and missing data replacement (using the nearest valid measurement, temporal averaging, and statistical interpolations to preserve the original data distribution), a dual analytical approach was implemented.
+First, Pearson correlation analysis was used to measure linear relationships between teleconnection index and PM2.5 levels.
+Then the Boruta algorithm identified the most effective features at time lags of 0 to 6 months.
 Five advanced machine learning models including Bagged CART, LightGBM, Gradient Boosting, Random Forest, and XGBoost were evaluated, with 70% of the data used for model training and the rest for validation.
-Performance evaluation was performed using three criteria: root mean square error (RMSE), mean absolute percentage error (MAPE), and coefficient of determination (R²).
-For interpretability of the models, four advanced techniques were used, including permutation feature importance (PFI), SHAP values based on game theory, Sobol sensitivity analysis, and partial dependency diagrams.
-All analyses were performed in the R software environment.
+Performance evaluation was performed using three criteria: root mean square error (RMSE), mean absolute percentage error (MAPE), and coefficient of determination (R²), and for interpretability of the models, four advanced techniques were used, including permutation feature importance (PFI), SHAP values based on game theory, Sobol sensitivity analysis, and partial dependency diagrams (PDP).
+All analyses were performed in the R software environment (4.2.0).

 Results and Discussion

-The results of this study showed that the remote linkage indices have a significant effect on the concentration of PM2.5 particles at Zahedan and Khash stations.
-At Zahedan station, the PDO index showed the highest positive correlation (0.158 with a 5-month lag) and the AMO index showed the highest positive effect (0.212 with a 0-month lag).
-In contrast, the AMM index had the highest negative correlation (-0.336 with a 2-month lag) and the WHWP index had the strongest negative effect (-0.420 with a 4-month lag).
-At Khash station, the PDO index showed the highest positive correlation (0.159 with a 2-month lag) and the WHWP index showed the highest negative effect (-0.385 with a 4-month lag).
-The feature importance analysis with Boruta method showed that WHWP has the most predictive role for PM2.5, with an average importance score of 13.63 at 6-month lag in Zahedan and 10.51 at 5-month lag in Khash.
-In the evaluation of the models, XGBoost was identified as the superior model, performing with exceptional accuracy (R²=0.989 in Zahedan and R²=0.993-0.994 in Khash) and minimal error (MAPE=2.36-3.07 in Zahedan and MAPE=1.5-1.8 in Khash).
-Sensitivity analyses showed that AMM has the most overall impact, with an importance score of 685 in Zahedan and 561 in Khash, while WHWP and AMO indices showed complex nonlinear behaviors at specific lag times.
-Collectively, these findings indicate that ocean-atmosphere oscillations have a significant impact on regional air quality, with correlation coefficients ranging from 0.15 to 0.42 and significance scores ranging from 5.6 to 13.6.
-The outstanding performance of the XGBoost model indicates its strong potential for long-term PM2.5 forecasting applications in the study region.
+The results showed that the effect of teleconnection indices on PM2.5 particles concentrations at Zahedan and Khash stationswas significant.
+At Zahedan station, the highest positive correlation was related to the PDO index (0.158 with a 5-month lag) and the AMO index (0.212 with a 0-month lag).
+On the other hand, the highest negative correlation was related to the AMM index 0.336 with a 2-month lag) and the WHWP index effect (-0.420 with a 4-month lag).
+At Khash station, the highest positive correlation was related to the PDO index (0.159 with a 2-month lag) and the highest negative correlation was related to WHWP (-0.385 with a 4-month lag).
+Analysis of the importance of features using the Boruta method showed that the greatest predictive role of PM2.5 was related to the WHWP index with an average importance of 13.63 with a 6-month lag in Zahedan and with an average importance of 10.51 at 5-month lag in Khash.
+In the evaluation of the models, XGBoost was identified as the best model with exceptional accuracy (R²=0.989 in Zahedan and R²=0.993-0.994 in Khash) and minimal error (MAPE=2.36-3.07 in Zahedan and MAPE=1.5-1.8 in Khash).
+The results of sensitivity analyses showed that the greatest effect was related to the AMM index (with a significance score of 685 in Zahedan and 561 in Khash).
+On the other hand, with certain lag times, the behavior of the WHWP and AMO indices were nonlinear and complex.
+Overall, the results indicate significant effects of ocean-atmosphere oscillations (with correlation coefficients ranging from 0.15 to 0.42 and significance scores ranging from 5.6 to 13.6) on regional air quality.
+The performance of the XGBoost model in long-term PM2.5 forecasting in the study region was very accurate.

 Conclusion and Suggestions